Foot Problems That Require Surgery

 Anatomy of the Foot

-Before you have your foot surgery, it helps to understand how your foot works in supporting you and carrying you from place to place.
-Knowing how skin and bone heal following surgery can help you to better understand the importance of post-operative foot care during your recovery.
+Before having foot surgery, it helps to understand the anatomy of your foot, and how it works to support the musculoskeletal structure of the rest of your body.
+Knowing how skin and bone heal following surgery can also help you to better understand the importance of post-operative foot care during your recovery.

 Ligaments are flexible bands of fiber joining bone to bone.
-The foot has over 100 ligaments.
-Joints form where two bones meet.
-The 33 complex joints in each foot permit flexibility.
-Bones form the basic supporting structure of your foot.
-There are 26 bones in each foot.
-Tendons are tough, fibrous cords that connect muscle to bones.
+The foot has over 100 ligaments that connect 26 bones, forming 33 joints.
+The 33 complex joints in each foot permit flexibility and mobility.
+Bones form the basic supporting structure of your foot, while ligaments & tendons are the tough, fibrous cords that connect muscle to bones.
 Muscles help move the feet and toes.
 When a muscle contracts, it pulls on a tendon, which in turn moves the bone.

 The Healing Process

-All foot surgeries involve the skin, and in some cases, the bone inside must be cut as well.
-When you understand the healing process, you can help make your foot surgery a success.
+All foot surgeries involve the skin, and in some cases, bone must be cut as well.
+Understand the healing process can help you know what to expect following your foot surgery.

 Skin heals in phases.
 First, it grows together so the stitches can be removed.
 The scar may look slightly inflamed; some redness and swelling are normal.
 After about six months, the scar blends with the surrounding skin.